 Cumulative DPS increase: 38%

-This constellation is not that great, as the increased DMG% is additive with your other bonuses such as Physical DMG% from your artifact/weapon.
+This constellation is not great, as the DMG% is additive with other bonuses such as Physical DMG% from your artifact/weapon.
 This lowers its overall damage gain.

 When you cast your Burst on Eula, unless the enemies are very tanky and need multiple Bursts to kill, Lightfall Sword does not often detonate when they are sub-50% HP, thus lowering its practicality.
 Mediocre constellation.

 Increases the Level of Icetide Vortex by 3.